Iamthelaw/notes/✅ code-complete.md

 #### Commenting Individual Lines

-Here are two pos- sible reasons a line of code would need a comment:
+Here are two possible reasons a line of code would need a comment:

 - The single line is complicated enough to need an explanation.
 - The single line once had an error, and you want a record of the error.